- Traditional Saunas

 To be clear, garden sauna features include weather resistance, meaning the outdoor weather will have no negative impact on your sauna performance whether its cedar or spruce.

-Our saunas, like the wood Dundalk kit or Luna garden sauna, include robust heaters and are made with sustainable materials that can handle the stress of hot and cold temperatures.
-Every cedar or spruce wood sauna also comes with a manufacturer warranty.
+Our sauna designs, like the wood Dundalk kit or Luna garden sauna, include robust heaters and are made with sustainable materials that can handle the stress of hot and cold temperatures.
+Every cedar or spruce wood sauna also comes with a manufacturer's warranty.

 If you like the fresh new look, applying a water sealer or UV protective oil, depending on the model and on only the exterior, helps keep the wood from turning into a distinguished silvery wood design.

 On the other hand, you will have to walk from your home to your sauna and spend at least a moment in the outdoor air.
 If you live somewhere with extreme weather, you’ll be walking through it to and from your sauna.